classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/booking-tickets.md

 ---

->{success} After login, the user will be redirected back to Event checkout page, if in case, the user has tried to checkout before login.
+>{success} After login, the user will be redirected back to the Event checkout page if in case, the user has tried to checkout before login.

 ---